Danlugo/TheBlend/README.md

 4. Update config file to select topics
 5. Run app.py to run agents

-# Deploy to Streamlit in order to be the rss feder
+## Create a new app in Streamlit in order to be the rss feeder
-1. Go to Streamlit, setup an account that points to Github.
+1. Go to Streamlit, create new an account
-2. Deploy
+2. Create a new app that points to that points to Github and deploy For this project, Streamlit app is https://theblend.streamlit.app/

-# Finally, It uses a GoDaddy website to show the feeds.
+## Finally, It uses a GoDaddy website to show the feeds.
 Check out TheBlend.ai

 ![Alt text](https://github.com/Danlugo/TheBlend/blob/main/images/TheBlendai_home.png "Home")